U.S. Army and Green Beret Special Forces Veteran

 It was always nice to get packages.
 When you’re deployed, you live for the mail call.
 It didn’t matter what was in it.
 You could always trade with someone else.
 And for entertainment, we’d listen to Baghdad Betty, she was the propaganda for Iraq.

-She would try to insult the Americans, breaking our morale while lifting that of the Iraqis, but she’d say things jeeringly like, “Movie stars like Bart Simpson are making love to your wife while you’re over here, ha!”
-She played good music too.
-We looked forward to her every day.”
+She would try to insult the Americans, breaking our morale while lifting that of the Iraqis, but she missed the mark a bit because she’d say things jeeringly like, “Movie stars like Bart Simpson are making love to your wife while you’re over here, ha!”
+We looked forward to her everyday.
+She played good music too.”